zzen-devv/zzen-devv/README.md

 ## ✨ About Me
 - Junior developer focused on **backend & scalable systems**
 - Interested in **cloud, data-driven services, and game/entertainment platforms**
-- Building strong foundations to grow into a versatile engineer
+- Building solid foundations to become a versatile engineer

 ---